-- ► Click on IBM Shopz under the IBM Support Portals section. - Click on the link Sign In for registered users, usually in the upper right.
+- Click on IBM Shopz under the IBM Support Portals section. - Click on the link Sign In for registered users, usually in the upper right.
 If you have an user ID and password, use that.
 If you do not, click on the link New user registration and fill out the form to create an ID and password.
 You must have your IBM customer number.
-(If you work for IBM, note the link IBM employees must sign in here). - Click on the link create new software orders at the top. - The My Orders page should show.
+(If you work for IBM, note the link IBM employees must sign in here).

+- Click on the link create new software orders near the top. - The My Orders page should show.
 Under the Package Category section, click on the z/VM Service radio button and also choose RSU recommended service in the drop-down menu.
-Click Continue.

-- There will be five screens of forms that are hopefully self-explanatory.
+Click Continue. - There will be five screens of forms that are hopefully self-explanatory.
 On screen 3 of 5, choose the radio button that is applicable to your version of z/VM.
-In this example z/VM Version 6.2.0 Stacked 620xRSU (PTF UM97620) was still not available at the time of this writing (January 2012 the sections that follow describe an RSU for z/VM 6.1.) - On screen 4 of 5 choose Internet as the delivery mechanism. - On screen 5 of 5, complete the form and click Submit. - In a few minutes, you should get two e-mails one for the core RSU and one for the PSP bucket (additional fixes that may have come out after the RSU).
+In this example z/VM Version 6.2.0 Stacked 6202RSU (PTF UM97620) was available. - On screen 4 of 5 choose Internet as the delivery mechanism. - On screen 5 of 5, complete the form and click Submit. - In a few minutes, you should get two e-mails one for the core RSU and one for the PSP bucket (additional fixes that may have come out after the RSU).
+Alternatively, you can click the refresh button on your browser after some time the Status should change to a link named Download as shown in the following figure: